ouspg/CompSec-return-templates/README.md

 There will be sixth (6th) lab, which is meant for improving/doing missing labs.
 You can imporove as many labs as you want before deadline of that sixth (6th) lab.

-Return link to this repository once again, and say what have you done/improved.
+Return link of this repository once again to Moodle, and say what have you done/improved.